The journey to The Black Hole, Jourama Falls

 Have you ever looked at a map and found something peculiar and you just had to know what was there?
-Well that's exactly what happened; I found a black hole on Google Maps well up Waterview Creek and invited my good friend, Matthew along for the expedition.
+Well, in 2019, that's exactly what happened; I found a black hole on Google Maps well up Waterview Creek and invited my good friend, Matthew along for the expedition.

-I've been to the top of Jourama Falls with Matt twice before this adventure and many times with other friends.
+I've been to the top of Jourama Falls with Matt twice before this adventure (the first time in 2007) and many times with other friends.
 It's actually my favorite waterfall in North Queensland because it's so untouched and feels so remote.

 The hike to the top of the falls only takes an hour and a half for the fit bushwalker and 45 minutes back down.
 It's best walked at the start of winter just after the wet season.
 This way the Guinea Grass won't be as overgrown or wet and slippery.